 Here Potter’s menagerie of beasts is attended by the same muse that fostered Peter’s underlying voyage: Simplicity and the desire to engage the imagination of children.
 The proceeds from her 23 tales allowed her to purchase Hill Top Farm in Near Sawrey, a village in the Lake District, where she would live out the remainder of her days.

-The alternative universe wherein Potter accepted Walt Disney’s seal and cowed to the censure of biased academia, is deprived of a paragon of artistic integrity.
-Peter Rabbit and his friends have been preserved by a considered lack of exposure.
-One clumsily conceived “CGI Hellscape” can never dispell the image of an over-eager Peter, double fisting two radishes while Mr. Gregor looks on with “I’m gonna put you in a pie “ eyes, adorned on the paperback edition lying around somewhere in my apartment.
+The alternative universe wherein Potter accepted Walt Disney’s deal and cowed to the judgments of bigots, is deprived of a paragon of artistic integrity.
+Peter Rabbit and his friends have been preserved by a determined lack of exposure.
+One clumsily conceived “CGI Hellscape” can never dispel the image of an over-eager Peter, double fisting two radishes while Mr. Gregor looks on with “I’m gonna put you in a pie“ eyes, adorned on the paperback edition lying around somewhere in my apartment.
 Just like no intellectual excommunication can ever deprive the importance of a woman born before they were allowed to vote, practice law or attend University without controversy, sending a letter to a well regarded botanical research firm to alert them to the thickness of one of their decorated employees.

 A keen obsession with nature sprouted an indelible work of fiction.
-If Mrs. Jean Watts and her erroneous explanation of the nature of green things set Hitchens down the path of epistemology, the actual nature of green things did the same for Potter and the staying power of her hypnotic preoccupations.
-Tolkien was heartened by history, Lewis was animated by faith, and Potter was inspirited by the living elements in between.
+Tolkien was heartened by history, Rossetti was animated by apologues, and Potter was inspirited by the living elements in between.

 “Imagination is the precursor to policy, the precondition to action.
 Imagination, like wonder, allows us to value something.”- Beatrix Potter